 Runs tests for a specific question against a global environment.
 If no global environment is provided, the test is run against the calling frame's environment.

-- question (str) name of question being graded - global\env (dict[str, object] | None) a global environment in which to run the tests the grade for the question otter.test\files.abstract\test.TestFile check\all()
+- question (str) name of question being graded - global\env (dict, optional) global environment resulting from execution of a single notebook check\all()